Dates, Location & Registration

 If you would like to be notified of details of future contests, sign up for our contact list.
 We send only a few emails a year.

-The Utah Math Olympiad is a 3-hour test with 6 questions designed to test a student’s creativity and ability to form a rigorous mathematical proof.
-We favor questions that are interesting, elegant, and accessible.
-However, they are also designed to be very challenging, and they generally increase in difficulty from problem 1 to problem 6.
+The Utah Math Olympiad (UMO) is a 3-hour test with 6 questions.
+We favor questions that are interesting, elegant, and accessible to anyone with a high-school level background.
+However, they are also often quite challenging, and generally increase in difficulty from problem 1 to problem 6.
+The topics usually span at least the following major categories: Algebra, Geometry, Number Theory, and Combinatorics.
 In order to get credit for a problem, a student must write a convincing argument that proves their answer.
 This is not the same as merely showing one’s work, nor is it the same as explaining every step in great detail.

 Each problem is worth 7 points, for 42 points possible.
 Partial credit is awarded for significant progress toward a correct solution.
 We take great effort to assign scores appropriately and consistently.
 While no grading scheme is infallible, decisions of the graders will be final.